 Every kind of bird in the park was lined up along the railing, covering the seats, and creating a sort of feathered carpet on the entire floor.
 There were at least three hundred of them, seagulls, pigeons, sparrows, swallows, and several types unfamiliar to me.
 The birds were all lined up, shoulder-to-shoulder (if you can use that term for birds), and they were all waiting for me.
 I was so overcome by the sight that I stood frozen in awe.
 I looked around to see if other people were watching, but it seemed that I was in my own little bubble and the world was oblivious.

 After I recovered from the initial shock, I inched closer very carefully, hoping I wouldn’t startle them.
 I reached the bottom stair to the gazebo and stopped, quietly uttering an emotional, “Thank you!”
 The birds did not move, except for a couple of pigeons standing on the floor nearby.
-They approached, and one of them walked down the stairs and made a circle around me, just as the galah had done.
+They approached, and one of them walked down the stairs and made a circle around me, just as the galah had done on that little dirt road in Australia.

 After a while longer, the spell was broken and the birds began to fly away.
 I stayed until they all left and then quietly walked home, feeling a wondrous bond to the world around me.
 My heart was full of gratitude for the gift I had just received, a realization of the truly deep connection between everything that is part of Creation.
 We are all part of One.
 My feelings of isolation had originated in my own small idea of what was possible, and the world around me had reflected that.
 When I opened my mind and my heart, the answer was there, waiting.
 And the key, as I should have expected, was love!

-“Miracle in the Park” Copyright © Susan L Hart
+“Miracle in the Park” © Susan L Hart.
+All rights reserved.

 “Miracle in the Park” was first published by InTouch Magazine, New Zealand in their Aug/Sept 2006 issue.